mahamshahid18/docs-test/Node-OAuth-ACG.md

 ### Creating a client from a stored token

-To authorize a client from a stored access token, just set the access token in `Configuration` along with the other configuration parameters before creating the client:
+To authorize a client from a stored access token, just set the access token in `Configuration` along with the other configuration parameters before making endpoint calls:

 ```JavaScript
 // load token later...